Phone MD: 5 Ways Medical Apps Are Changing Healthcare Today

 Medical Records Accessible Anytime Anywhere

 Up till recently, patient medical records were only kept on paper and stored in archives.
 And though it sounds like something from a prehistoric era, in many countries and rural areas patient records are still analog.
 Any emergency requiring information like the patient’s blood type, did he have Hepatitis or an MMR vaccination could lead to serious consequences if not answered quickly.
-But for those people who want to take responsibility for their medical records, there are mobile apps that help keeping and managing them directly from a smartphone.
+But for those people who want to take responsibility for their medical records, there are mobile apps that help to keep and manage them directly from a smartphone.

-MyChart, for example, can quickly provide you with information about your latest doctor visit, test results, immunizations and much more.
+MyChart, for example, can quickly provide you with information about your latest doctor visit, test results, immunizations, and much more.
 You can also send a non-urgent message to your clinic, manage appointments and get prescription refills.
 FollowMyHealth is another medical app that can manage medical records for you and your whole family.
 It allows you to view test results, schedule doctor’s appointments, set reminders, etc. An app with a descriptive title Track My Medical Records is all about making your medical information accessible: data is backed up in the cloud and can be accessed offline.
-It allows tracking your medical conditions, blood pressure and sugar level, immunizations, allergies and more.
+It allows tracking your medical conditions, blood pressure and sugar level, immunizations, allergies, and more.

 Fail-Safe Medication and Timely Prescriptions